JAY301/CFD-Project/README.md

 8. Select "glyph vector" to see velocity profile and "Pressure" to see pressure values.
 9. Animations can be seen using “Animation tool bar ” using “real time” mode using 10 as a Duration

-#to run Cavity problem with all particles visulization
+# To run Cavity problem with all particles visulization

 1. Make clean
 2. Make
 3. Press “3”
 4. Simulation will run

-To see results in paraview:
+# To see results in paraview:
 1.	load boundaries.vtk available in repository
 2. Press apply
 3. Load all VTKs